Eclipse-SDV-Hackathon-Accenture/maestro-challenge/eclipse-bluechi/README.md

 You need to bootstrap all eclipse services once you got your eclipse-bluechi container running.

-You will need to login to Azure's registry to pull all required images:
+You will need to login to Azure's container registry to pull all required images:

 ```sh
 podman login \